Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Although the image of unity of the kings was just as important as today, both had separate rooms adapted to the needs and protocols.
 Thus, although both Chambers are equally decorated and luxurious, in the King's chamber the court attended every morning his awakening in the morning, his lunch hour and his bedtime.

 These two Chambers have as a centerpiece the royal apartments, where you can see the bed where Louis XIV himself slept and where he perished in 1715.
-Knowing in the flesh the ostentation and luxury of the time is a fundamental part of your visit to the Palace and you can easily access after seeing the acclaimed Hall of Mirrors.
+To know in the flesh the ostentation and luxury of the time is a fundamental part of your visit to the Palace and you can easily access after seeing the acclaimed Hall of Mirrors.

 3. The Royal Chapel